jaakkopasanen/AutoEq/README.md

   - Compensation
     - Curve to turn raw microphone data into error data
     - Targets have no bass boost
+    - Innerfidelity 2016
+    - Innerfidelity 2017 (link to post)
+    - Innerfidelity SBAF-Serious (how was made)
+    - Headphone.com (how was made)
+  - Equalizing to other headphones
   - Calibration (raw - calibration data)
     - Same headphone models selected from both
     - Difference in error calculated.
 Errors obtained by respective compensation curves.